openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

-To check what devices are present in the system, you can use Device API.
-For information on how to do it, check [Query device properties and configuration](supported_plugins/config_properties.md)
+To check what devices are present in the system, you may use Device API.
+For information on how to do it, see the [Query device properties and configuration](supported_plugins/config_properties.md)

 For C++
 @sphinxdirective